Spiritual Development here at Antrobus

 What Is Spirituality?

-Spirituality is 0cout relationships: relationships with ourselves, others, the world and with God.
+Spirituality is about relationships: relationships with ourselves, others, the world and with God.
 It is like a bird – if held it too tightly it will choke, but if held too loosely it will fly away.
-It is the sense of our engagement with the world, with ourselves and with others that is intangible but a d29p part of us.
+It is the sense of our engagement with the world, with ourselves and with others that is intangible but a d45p part of us.
 We like this video which explains Spiritual Development.